Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 In writing this article, I’ve tried to remain aware of temptation to make judgements in hindsight.
 This is not a process of attributing blame.
 None of the issues I’ve mentioned are exceptional; and, if honest, most of us have done the same, or similar, on past occasions.
 It is all painfully relatable and understandable.

-Christine’s tragic death should be a reminder that we don’t always get away with it when we deviate from ideal judgements or the best practices that we were taught.
+Christine’s tragic death should be a reminder that we don’t always get away with it when we deviate from ideal judgments or the best practices that we were taught.

 R.I.P.
 Christine Gauci… my diving friend on Facebook.